amer-baniodeh/project-1-deep-learning-image-classification-with-cnn/README.md

 - this table shows the trial and tribulations necessary to reach an optimal working prediction model.
 - starting with a baseline model with 2 layers until reaching a model with 8 layers using Transfer Learning, Data Augmentation and Image Upscaling.
-- biggest jump in accuracy was after resizing the images from (32,32) to (96,96)
+- biggest jump in accuracy was after resizing the images from (32,32) to (96,96) with MobileNetV2.
+- finally, We tried Transfer Learning with EfficientNetB0, but didnt show better results than MobileNetV2.

 | Model | Architecture | Learning Rate | Train Time | Accuracy | Notes |
 | --- | --- | --- | --- | --- | --- |